michaelalfaro/200-r-bootcamp/index.md

 ![cichlids]({{ site.baseurl }}/assets/cichlids.jpg)

 ### Pre Bootcamp workout
 Welcome to EEB 201, R Bootcamp for Ecology and Evolutionary Biology.
 The goal of this course is to provide a foundation for skills in scientific programming in the R environment.
-Check out the syllabus for more details [link].
+Check out the [syllabus]({{ site.baseurl }}EEB_201_Intro_to_R_for_EEB_syllabus.pdf) for more details.

 This is an intensive, high speed roller coaster type bootcamp that includes sudden and dramatic acceleration, climbing, and plotting.
 To prepare for the course **you must complete the following assignments *before* the workshop begins on September 22nd.** These pre-assignments count for 1/3rd of your grade in course.